NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Checklist.md

 1. Complete the GDC Data [Submission Request Form](https://gdc.cancer.gov/data-submission-request-form).
 After submission, the requst will reviewed by the GDC Data Submission Review Committee.
 Durring this time create an [eRA Commons account](https://era.nih.gov/registration_accounts.cfm) if you do not already have one.

 2. If the study is approved, contact a [Genomic Program Administrator (GPA)](https://osp.od.nih.gov/genomic-program-administrators/) to register the approved study in [dbGaP](https://www.ncbi.nlm.nih.gov/sra/docs/submitdbgap).
 This includes registering the project as a GDC Trusted Partner study, registering cases, and adding authorized data submitters.
+For more information, see [Data Submission Process](https://gdc.cancer.gov/submit-data/data-submission-processes-and-tools).

 3. Contact the GDC to create a submission project.
 The User Services team will require a project ID, which is a two part identifiier, where the first portion is the __Program__ followed by a hyphen (__-__) and the second portion is the __Project__.
 This must be alphanumeric and all caps only.
 You must also create a project name, which can be longer and has fewer requirements on length or character usage.